graphile/crystal/postgraphile/website/postgraphile/functions.md

 ---

-_This article was originally written by
-[Caleb Meredith](https://twitter.com/calebmer) but has been heavily edited since._
+_The original (pre-2018?) version of this article was written by [Caleb Meredith](https://twitter.com/calebmer); thanks Caleb!
+It has been heavily edited and expanded since._